siddastic/github_contributions_flutter/README.md

 ## Usage

-Enter your GitHub username and the widget will display your contributions chart.
+Enter your GitHub username and the widget it display your contributions chart.
+You can also share it as an Image

 ## API